Annuore/anu-i4ops/longhorn/README.md

 # Longhorn Ansible Playbook
-**IMPORTANT NOTE: add the label "volume: longhorn to any deployment that will consume the longhorn storage/volume**
+**IMPORTANT NOTE: add the label "volume: longhorn to any kubernetes object(deloyment, pods, or statefulsets) that will consume the longhorn storage or volume**
 ## Files and Directories
 - **roles:** contains two roles, install (which has the tasks that installs longhorn) and delete (deletes longhorn)
 - **hosts.ini:** host file to specify hosts ip and user